Every Gamer Should Read: Geek-Art: an Anthology & Geek-Art: Pop Culture Now

 If Geek-Art: An Anthology proves one thing, it’s that the artists featured draw inspiration from far beyond the edges of modern pop culture.
-Steve Bialik, for example, reimagines scenes from the original Star Wars trilogy in the style of 18th-century Japanese woodblock prints—which, as Olivri notes, makes perfect sense given George Lucas’s debt to classic samurai films.
+Steve Bialik, for example, reimagines scenes from the original Star Wars trilogy in the style of 18th-century Japanese woodblock prints.
+As Olivri notes, this makes perfect sense given George Lucas’s debt to classic samurai films.

-Just as eager at mashing together disparate elements are Jonathan Koshi, who draws Mario, Pac-Man, and others as Day of the Dead–style sugar skulls; and Murat Palta, who uses the format of the Islamic miniature to depict scenes from A Clockwork Orange and Inception.
+Just as eager at mashing together disparate elements is Jonathan Koshi.
+He draws Mario, Pac-Man, and others as Day of the Dead–style sugar skulls.
+Ditto Murat Palta, who uses the format of the Islamic miniature to depict scenes from A Clockwork Orange and Inception.